 The Bible and Being Gay

-Before I get to that, consider this – when most of us read a book, or a blog, or the newspaper, we take the words at face value, right?
+The easy solution is to simply assert that the Bible doesn't mean what it says, or that we are misunderstanding it, or that the problem is due to cultural differences or misrendered Greek.
+I am not a scholar.
+But consider this: when most of us read a book, or a blog, or the newspaper, we take the words at face value.
 We assume the author is speaking plainly, and that he is trying to make his meaning clear to us.
-If the author says something we think is ignorant or untrue, we simply shut the book, click away from the page, or throw the paper in the can.
+If the author says something we think is ignorant or untrue, we simply shut the book, click away from the page, or throw the paper in the trash bin.

-So, what if you’re gay?
-What if, from as long as you can remember, you’ve been attracted to the same sex?
+So, what if you're gay?
+What if, from as long as you can remember, you've been attracted to the same sex?
+And what if deep in your heart you feel just the tiniest fear that perhaps God does exist and perhaps the Bible is actually true?
 What do you do?
-If you can’t throw the Bible out, and you can’t change it, what options do you have?
-Is hell unavoidable?
+If you can't throw the Bible out, and you can't change it — what options do you have?
+Is separation from God unavoidable?
 Not at all.
-Rather, Christ’s invitation is the same to you as it is to any other person.
+Rather, Christ's invitation is the same to you as it is to any other person.

 The Bible and Being Gay: Jesus Didn't Come to Judge

-Jesus says: “If anyone hears my words and does not keep them, I do not judge him; for I did not come to judge the world but to save the world.”
-John 12:46 Jesus does not judge you on the basis of your sins.
-I’ll say it again: if you don’t keep God’s commands (the law) Jesus doesn’t judge you.
+Jesus says: "If anyone hears my words and does not keep them, I do not judge him; for I did not come to judge the world but to save the world" (John 12:46).
+Whatever your sins may be, Jesus does not judge you on that basis.
+I'll say it again: if you don't keep God's commands (the law) Jesus doesn't judge you.
 Instead, he came to save you.

-But we can’t stop there.
-In the very next verse, Jesus says: “The one who rejects me and does not receive my words has a judge; the word that I have spoken will judge him on the last day.”
-John 12:47 The one who rejects Jesus will be judged on the last day – after death, when they stand before God.
+But we can't stop there.
+In the very next verse, Jesus says: "The one who rejects me and does not receive my words has a judge; the word that I have spoken will judge him on the last day" (John 12:47).
+The one who rejects Jesus will be judged on the last day, after death, when they stand before God.
 What does this mean?
-It means that rejecting Jesus – not homosexuality or theft or adultery or any other sin – is ultimately what sends a person to hell.
-A person who comes before God’s throne without Jesus will be judged according to the “word that [He] has spoken”.
-In other words, they will have to answer to the law of God, and that’s a bad place to be because as it says in Galatians 2:16 “by works of the law no one will be justified.”
+It means that rejecting Jesus — not homosexuality or theft or adultery or any other sin — is ultimately what separates a person from God.
+A person who comes before God's throne without Jesus will be judged according to the "word that [He] has spoken."
+In other words, they will have to answer to the law of God, and that's a bad place to be because as it says in Galatians 2:16 "by works of the law no one will be justified."

 The Bible and Being Gay: Did God Really Say?

 If you are gay, absolutely nothing is gained by putting your head in the sand and denying that God really meant what He said about homosexuality.
 Is practicing homosexuality a sin?
 Yes.
-But so are lots of other things you do – lots of other things ALL people do.
-And Christ’s invitation is the same for you as it is for every person, “repent and believe” (Mark 1:15) “for everyone who calls on the name of the Lord will be saved.”
-(Romans 10:1-21)
+But so are lots of other things you do — lots of other things ALL people do.
+This is not about bigotry or discrimination or hate.
+Quite the reverse, for Christ's invitation is the same for you as it is for every person, "repent and believe" (Mark 1:15) "for everyone who calls on the name of the Lord will be saved" (Romans 10:1-21).

 When I came to the Lord, I had lots of sins and burdens.
 Some of them went away as soon as I got saved.
-But others didn’t.
-That’s the way it is.
+But others didn't.
+That's the way it is.
 It keeps us dependent on His grace.
 Even the Apostle Paul still struggled against sin (Romans 7:7-25; 1 Timothy 1:15).
 So, can I promise you that you will stop feeling attracted to the same sex if you accept Christ?
-No. Chances are you’ll still struggle with your sin – like all Christians do.
-But I can promise you this: the peace of the Lord’s forgiveness and the hope of eternal heaven is more than worth a few decades of suffering.
+No. Chances are you'll still struggle to obey — like all Christians do.
+But I can promise you this: the peace of the Lord's forgiveness and the hope of eternal heaven is more than worth a few decades of struggle.